Floor Inspection Fees The fees associated with obtaining a Floor Inspection are as follows:

 (These are indicative only, the fee dependent on level of work involved).

 |Floor Inspection Panel Meeting or Appeal Panel Meeting (for ATFA members only)||$1100.00 AUD|

 |Oven dry moisture content testing (up to 3 samples and results provided to client in writing).
 Additional to an inspection.||Member $100.00 AUD Non Member $125.00 AUD|

 |Timber species identification Testing.
 This is an additional fee to an inspection.||Member $275.00 AUD for one piece.
 Non Member $325.00 AUD for one piece, $275.00 for each additional piece|

 |Travel costs for additional travel charges associated with inspections||$175 per hr of travel and up to $0.75 AUD per kilometre (based on the ATO rate)|

 These fees will be reviewed and amended from time to time.

-* Additional time and travel costs will apply depending on the location of the site to be inspected, this can be up to $0.75 AUD per kilometre (at the discretion of the inspector).
+* Additional time and travel costs will apply depending on the location of the site to be inspected, this will be $175 per hr of travel and up to $0.75 AUD per kilometre (at the discretion of the inspector).
 Inspections within 30 minutes drive from the inspectors address should not incur travel costs.